aorozsa/Sieve/README.md

 ## Build

-Run `npm run build` to build the project.
+Run `npm run build` to build and run the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Run

-Once built, run `electron .` on Windows and `npm run electron` on macOS / Linux.
+Once built, run `npm run electron`.

 ## Running unit tests